 Since our first trip to Africa in 2013, we have been infected by the Africa virus.
 A safari is a completely different way to travel.
 The experience of seeing untouched nature and the big wild animals in freedom is incredible.
 When else, on vacation, do you voluntarily get up every morning at 5:30am before sunrise, just to be able to experience this out in the wild.
 The vastness and the light in the African steppe touch the mind immensely.
 When you observe the large herds of animals, you feel very small, literally like being in another world.
 For the wildlife photographer, Africa is the absolute place of desire.

-After 5 trips to Africa so far, I have already gained some experience that I would like to share here.
-At first I have arranged some general safari tips, followed by links to the articles about our trips so far.
+After 5 trips to Africa up to now, I have already gained some expertise that I would like to share here.
+At first I have arranged some general safari tips, followed by links to the reports about our last trips.

 Such a safari is quite unfamiliar at the beginning and completely different from other holiday trips.

 As I changed my job on July 2018, my summer holiday was postponed in 2018.
 Instead, we planned a 10-day vacation over the turn of the year 2018 to 2019.
 This time, the three of us, my wife Simone, my daughter Luise and I, went to the Masai Mara for 9 nights.
-We were very curious how it would be there at this time of year - shortly after the small rainy season and without the big wildebeest herds, which then are back in the Serengeti.
+We were very curious how it would be there at this time of year - shortly after the small rainy season and without the big wildebeest herds, which at this time of the year are back in the Serengeti.

 Hardly back from Tanzania last year, we immediately started planning the next Africa trip.
 This time we were again 6 persons, like on our first Africa trip in 2013.
 From the experience of our last trip we wanted to minimize the stressful drives as much as possible and therefore limited ourselves to only three parks with at least 3 days stay in each.